 Do you have any home decor tips you’d like to share?
 Until we upload our newest vid, check out our Fox6 segment here!

-by, but we hope y’all had a great one.
+The weekend flew by, but we hope y’all had a great one.
 A belle had an awesome weekend shopping at some of the consignment stores around Atlanta.
 We were invited to attend the Atlanta Consignment Bus Tour, and had a grand ole time!
 You didn’t know there was a such thing as shopping bus tours?
 Neither did we, but we are so glad we know now–and you will too after this post!

 Never been & want to know what to expect?
 Tips below!!!!